 - Floor and ceiling tiles including vinyl

 - Chrysotile: Approximately 98 percent of the 100 percent of asbestos used in commercial applications is composed of chrysotile.
 Usually appears white in colour but can also be amber, gray or greenish as well.

 - Amosite: Originates from asbestos found in South Africa.
 Brownish in color with shorter fibers found in chrysotile fibers, commonly used in construction products.

 - Crocidolite: Its common name is blue asbestos, a thinner composition.
 One of the more harmful types of asbestos.

 - Tremolite: This form of asbestos has been used in the attics of 35 million American homes.

 - Anthophyllite: Primarily found in Scandinavia, North Carolina and Georgia.

 - Actinolite: Commonly combined with vermiculite to make insulation, used in drywall and paint.

-Using GAO RFID Systems in the Asbestos Mining Industry
+Exploring RFID in the Asbestos Mining Industry

 Asbestos deposits are found underground and the ore mined is extracted to the surface for processing.
 A brief overview of the mining process entails the following: